-Alan Branson, COO, is responsible for oversight of HOPE's mortgage, commercial, and retail lines of business along with community and economic development programs like the Charter School Facilities Fund.
-Since joining HOPE in 1994, Alan has led a more than \$221MM increase in HOPE's commercial real estate and business loan portfolios.
-He has more than 25 years of experience in small business lending and community development finance, with previous posts as a commercial banker serving small and medium-sized businesses at Signet Bank, a consultant to the micro-lending program at the North Carolina Rural Center, a research associate at Harvard Business School, and a developer of extended-stay hotel properties.
+Alan Branson, CFO, is responsible for oversight of HOPE's overall financial operations, commercial lending, and compliance with federal regulations.
+Since joining HOPE in 1994, Alan has led a more than \$223MM increase in HOPE's commercial real estate and business loan portfolios.
+He has more than 27 years of experience in small business lending and community development finance, with previous posts as a commercial banker serving small and medium-sized businesses at Signet Bank, a consultant to the micro-lending program at the North Carolina Rural Center, a research associate at Harvard Business School, and a developer of extended-stay hotel properties.